m2049r/xmrwallet/doc/FAQ.md

 - Only 5 decimal places shown in transactions (full amount in details - click on transaction)
 - All significant figures shown in balance
 - QR Code scanning - make sure to *ALWAYS* verify the scanned code is what it is advertised to be!
-- QR Code for receiving with conversion of XMR to USD/EUR and back through kraken API
+- QR Code for receiving with conversion of XMR to USD/EUR and back through Kraken API
 - Backup wallets to `backups` folder in main wallet folder (old backups are overwritten)
 - Rename wallets
 - Archive (=Backup and delete)
 - 3 Default nodes + History of last 5 used nodes

 ## My new testnet wallet does not update
-Since testnet block times are very variable, the algorithm calculating block height does not produce good results - so in general you testnet wallet will not work out of the box.
+Since testnet block times are highly variable, the algorithm calculating block height does not produce good results - so in general your testnet wallet will not work out of the box.

 The remedy is simple: restore from seed and the correct / current block height.
 Take the block number of your first transaction or the current block height from the